cloudflare/cloudflare-docs/products/workers/src/content/tutorials/deploy-a-static-wordpress-site/index.md

 In this tutorial, you will migrate a WordPress site to Cloudflare Workers, making use of [Workers Sites](/platform/sites).
 Serving a static version of your WordPress site has many advantages over directly exposing your WordPress site.
 While WordPress is extremely powerful and easy to use, the consistent discovery of new vulnerabilities make it an obvious target for hackers to attack.
 Because WordPress is built on PHP, each incoming request to your site regenerates a new response on the server – for most websites this is not necessary, and leads to scaling issues when your site receives a lot of traffic.

-You will use the free WordPress plugin [WP2Static](https://wordpress.org/plugins/static-html-output-plugin/), which generates a completely static (HTML, CSS, and JS) version of your WordPress site.
+You will use the free WordPress plugin [WP2Static](https://wordpress.org/plugins/static-html-output-plugin/), which generates a completely static (HTML, CSS, and JavaScript) version of your WordPress site.
 Using [Wrangler](https://github.com/cloudflare/wrangler), you will publish the site to Cloudflare Workers.
 The Workers Sites functionality built into Wrangler includes support for serving and caching your site directly in Cloudflare’s CDN, enabling users to view your site quickly and securely.

 ## Prerequisites

 This tutorial assumes that you are:

-- the Administrator account on your WordPress site.
+- The Administrator account on your WordPress site.
-- able to install WordPress Plugins on the site.
+- Able to install WordPress plugins on the site.

 ## Setup

-To start,  install the [WP2Static](https://wordpress.org/plugins/static-html-output-plugin/) plugin to export your WordPress site to a zip file.
+To start,  install the [WP2Static](https://wordpress.org/plugins/static-html-output-plugin/) plugin to export your WordPress site to a ZIP file.
 In your WordPress admin, navigate to the **Add Plugins** page, by default at `/wp-admin/plugin-install.php`.
-In the search bar, search WP2Static and confirm that the resulting plugin that you will be installing matches the plugin below.
+In the search bar, search for `WP2Static` and confirm that the resulting plugin that you will be installing matches the plugin below.

 ![Installing the plugin](./media/wordpress--install-plugin.png)